singh-prayag/Coursera/README.md

 This is the second assignment that I have submitted in my Web Development course on Coursera.
-(Html, CSS And JavaScript For Developers)
+(Html, CSS And JavaScript For Web Developers)

-You can access it at:https://singh-prayag.github.io/coursera-assignment2/
+You can access it at : https://singh-prayag.github.io/coursera-assignment2/